 (3) from \(\forall X \,\varphi(X)\), infer \(\varphi(P/X)\)

 can be accommodated in our framework via SCS once a suitable language is fixed.
-What is only required is that the schematic variable \(\varphi\) can be instantiated to a specific formula of the higher-order language one is considering.
+What is required is only that the schematic variable \(\varphi\) can be instantiated to a specific formula of the higher-order language one is considering.
 In other words, in the pattern of adoption for (2) and (3), one always assumes a specific domain of syntactic entities on which SCS operates.
 And this is all that seems to be required.

 As expected, the only problematic candidates in the context of Add are logics that either don’t have what we called Modus Ponens or do not have SCS.
 It is fair to say that, if one operates in Kripke’s idealized scenario of a tabula rasa adoption, our analysis deems the unrestricted rule of Modus Ponens as unadoptable.
 However, it is equally fair to say that the debate is still open on whether logics that do not feature Modus Ponens satisfy some fundamental adequacy requirements for playing the role of a logica utens, i.e. whether a logic without such a rule could be an adequate formal model for any possible form of natural reasoning.
-We rest content with the claim that, for the overwhelming majority of case studies, the last step (3 to 4) of our pattern of adoption applies.
+We rest content with the claim that, for the overwhelming majority of case studies, the last step (iii to iv) of our pattern of adoption applies.

 What about SCS?
 It is a common assumption in much of contemporary semantics that natural languages must (in some way, Cohnitz 2005) be compositional.
 How else could it be explained that we can use and understand new sentences with novel meanings?
 However, compositionality requires some form of systematic syntactic decomposition and of keeping track of how, for example, argument places of predicates are filled.
 It is hard to see why such capacity shouldn’t already be sufficient for the kind of schematic substitution that Kripke’s example requires.
-Compositionality by itself guarantees that competence with a sentence like “Sam kisses Martin” entails competence with “Martin kisses Sam,” “Reinold kisses Julie”—this fact is behind the systematicity argument for compositionality (Szabó 2000).
+Compositionality by itself guarantees that competence with a sentence like ‘Sam kisses Martin’ entails competence with ‘Martin kisses Sam,’ ‘Reinold kisses Julie’—this fact is behind the systematicity argument for compositionality (Szabó 2000).
 But then the basic skills involved in processing a compositional language (treating linguistic items as schematic and (re)combinable with other linguistic items of certain syntactic categories) already allow one to reason in accordance with SCS.
-This skill doesn’t seem to be in need of “adoption.”15
+This skill doesn’t seem to be in need of ‘adoption.’15

 SCS is weaker than the rule of Universal Instantiation.
 It is a basic (logical or linguistic) skill that is presupposed by reasoning of any kind.
 Not just any logical rule we learn, but learning any new compositional phrase requires mastery of schematic substitution.16 A fortiori, any logic that is supposed to model an actual logica utens will have to contain SCS then.

 Again, there can be formal systems that are weaker than classical logic and that do not contain Modus Ponens or SCS.
 But the real question is whether there is any formal system that models a logica utens but fails to enable the reasoner to adopt a new rule.
 If any application of logical rules requires some (suitably restricted form of) Modus Ponens and SCS, and if from that a reasoner can obtain a (suitably generalized) form of Modus Ponens and SCS that is sufficient for grasping the application conditions for a new rule, then every logic that is a possible logica utens will allow upwards adoption (as well as downwards adoption to any logic that is a possible logica utens).
-If this is right, then Kripke’s “adoption problem” does not actually pose a problem for the adoption of a new logic.
+If this is right, then Kripke’s ‘adoption problem’ does not actually pose a problem for the adoption of a new logic.

 But Kripke’s scenario is anyway highly artificial.
 No one adopts a logic simply because some oracle told them that the principle behind it is logically valid.
 We may come to reason in new ways, because we adopted a new theoretical perspective on matters of validity.